rgeraldes24/hyperion/docs/types/value-types.rst

 Only expressions of type ``address`` and contract-type can be converted to the type ``address payable`` via the explicit conversion ``payable(...)``.
-For contract-type, this conversion is only allowed if the contract can receive Zond, i.e., the contract either has a :ref:`receive
+For contract-type, this conversion is only allowed if the contract can receive Quanta, i.e., the contract either has a :ref:`receive
-<receive-zond-function>` or a payable fallback function.
+<receive-quanta-function>` or a payable fallback function.
 Note that ``payable(0)`` is valid and is
 an exception to this rule.

 .. note::
-    If you need a variable of type ``address`` and plan to send Zond to it, then declare its type as ``address payable`` to make this requirement visible.
+    If you need a variable of type ``address`` and plan to send Quanta to it, then declare its type as ``address payable`` to make this requirement visible.
 Also, try to make this distinction or conversion as early as possible.